 Takeaways

-The Events are created to offer a system for advertisers to host targeted events that create engagement and conversation in longer terms.
+The Events were created to offer a system for advertisers to host targeted events that foster long-term engagement and conversation.
 What’s more, you can run ads for your LinkedIn Events and then use automation to manage the data you collect from your lead generation campaigns.

 LinkedIn Registration Forms integration by LeadsBridge enables you to automatically manage your lead data, segment your leads, and optimize your lead nurturing campaigns.